DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 Food matters.
 Good food makes colonists happy, wrong food makes colonists sick, little food makes colonists slow, and no food makes colonists die.

-Grow a variety of seasonal crops and set up a kitchen to make delicious meals out of them.
+Grow a variety of seasonal crops and set up a kitchen to make delicious meals.
 Be sure to stock up before winter hits and act quick when a swarm of hungry bugs descends upon your fields!

 ### German